Cape Hatteras Fishing

 - (252) 986-2365

-This 75-foot head boat makes daily trips in season to the fishing grounds, with individuals paying “by the head” or a per-person fee to go along.
+This 75-foot head boat makes daily trips in season to the fishing grounds, with individuals paying a per-person fee to go along.
 All the gear and tackle you’ll need, along with instruction from the helpful crew, is provided.
-Miss Hatteras takes full-day (10 hours) trips to the Gulf Stream to bottom fish for triggerfish, snapper, grouper, sea bass and more.
-Half-day (4 hours) trips stay closer to shore and target sea bass, flounder, triggerfish and others.
+On Wednesdays, Fridays, Saturdays and Sundays Miss Hatteras takes full-day (6:30 a.m to 4 p.m.) trips to the Gulf Stream to bottom fish for triggerfish, snapper, sea bass and more.
+Half-day (4 hours) trips stay closer to shore and target sea bass, flounder, triggerfish and others on Mondays, Tuesdays and Thursdays.
 If you don’t want to fish, join them on Wednesday, Thursday and Friday evenings from 6:30-8 p.m. for the Dolphin and Wildlife Sunset Cruise.
 You just relax and enjoy the breezes and spectacular Hatteras sunset while the crew points out dolphin, native birds and other local wildlife.
-Miss Hatteras is available for private charter for weddings, parties and other events.
+Miss Hatteras is available for private charter for weddings, parties, memorial services and other events.

 - 57878 N.C.
 Highway 12

 - (252) 986-2555

 Oden’s Dock books inshore and offshore fishing charters year round.
 Two head boats operate from here, the Miss Hatteras and the Capt’n Clam.
 Slip rentals with electric and water hookups are available.
 Oden’s sells gas and diesel fuel, and the Ship’s Store sells tackle, oil, food and drinks and gift items.
 Risky Business Seafood Market, Breakwater Inn, Breakwater Restaurant and Parasailing, Jet ski and kayak tours are also on site.